iainctduncan/learn-scheme-for-max/part_1.rst

   s4m: 1 2 3
   s4m> ()

-Now we can see what is going on.
-Evaluating a list **is** the same as calling a function.
+Now we can see what is going on. *Evaluating a list is the same as calling a function*.
 Literally the same.
-The first element of the list is taken as indicating a function, and the rest are its arguments.
+The first element of the list is taken as pointing to a function, and the rest are used as its arguments.
 Scheme syntax consists of lists.
-We can build them with functions or special forms, and we can call them as functions with eval.
+We can build them with functions or special forms, and we can call them as functions with eval, but really it's all lists.

-Eval has a counterpart that does the opposite: **quote**.
+Eval has a counterpart that does its opposite, called **quote**.
 When we use quote, we tell the interpreter *to skip* evaluation of something that it would otherwise evaluate.
 In a normal function call, expressions used as arguments are evaluated *prior* to the function call, and the values returned are passed to the function